 Alison Wilkie, Learning Development Adviser at LLTNPA added: “Scotland’s National Parks and National Nature Reserves are inspiring places to visit for individuals or groups, for formal learning or just a great day out.
 The new Resource Pack will show people just how easy it is to make a trip happen, with useful contacts who can provide support from the planning stages all the way through to the actual day of the visit.
 We hope examples of how others groups overcame barriers will help more people from a wider range of backgrounds enjoy the National Parks and National Nature Reserves.”

 Stuart Davies, Scottish Natural Heritage (SNH) Stirling-based area officer – projects and strategy, confirmed: “Here in Scotland we are lucky to have such fabulous nature and landscapes.
 Our National Parks and Nature Reserves are second to none and everyone – particularly children – should have opportunities to enjoy and spend time in these special places.
 We hope this new guide will help them to do that and inspire teachers and other leaders to make it happen.”

 Copies of Getting INTO Scotland’s National Parks and National Nature Reserves are being distributed to schools and organisations across Scotland this month.
-Click here for more information or please contact Elspeth Grant at the CNPA on tel: 01479 870506 or email and Alison Wilkie at LLTNPA on tel: 01389 722 125 or email.
+For more information please contact Elspeth Grant at the CNPA on tel: 01479 870506 or email and Alison Wilkie at LLTNPA tel: 01389 722 125.